datahub-project/datahub/metadata-ingestion/transformers.md

 A transformer must have two functions: a `create()` function for initialization and a `transform()` function for executing the transformation.

-Let's begin by adding a `create()` method for taking our configuration dictionary and parsing it:
+Let's begin by adding a `create()` method for parsing our configuration dictionary:

 ```python
 # add this as a function of AddCustomOwnership